bright/new-www/content/projects/just-eat-pos-–-mobile-apps-for-restaurant-system.md

 *It is not a real implemented design.
 It is a mockup example created for the purpose of a case study.*

+## Just Eat POS restaurant system

+Just Eat POS system took care of the whole process of managing restaurant orders: from ordering the meal, providing kitchen staff with details to delivering the order to the client’s table or home.
+A huge part of the system were a couple of Android and iOS application.

 ## Main features developed by Bright Inventions:

 * Transactions processing